Conversation Starters for Prospecting on Social Media

 You need to have a two-way conversation with your audience on social media

-You need to engage them not just as potential customers or representatives, but as people.
-And, really help them achieve their goals whether it be answering a question or finding a business partner.
+It’s important to engage them not just as potential customers or distributors, but as people.
 Do not lose sight of this.
 No one likes to be sold.
-This is part of the reason as network marketers, there is s different language often taught.

 Simple questions such as “What did you think of those oils?” or “What interests you the most about this program?” will help start conversations.
-You’ll be amazed at how much audiences want to share their opinions and information.
-This is also done without promoting your company name.
+You’ll be amazed at how much your audience will want to share their opinions and information.

-You could be on a page that is related in interest, and you are simply engaging others – and to some degree, polling them.
+As an example, let’s say you are on a page that is related in interest to your niche, and you are simply engaging others – and to some degree, polling them.

 Follow me for a moment.